The Data Repository CRUD Tool enables you to update data set records in the connected data repository during your testing activities.

 The Complex option enables you to manually enter the new structure and value.

 - Click Edit JSON to open an editor for specifying the record.
+A JSON template of the record structure will be pre-populated by default.

 - Click OK.
 The Value field will show a preview of the JSON.